hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 ## Platforms

-Platforms may have incompatible runtime implementations, such as regular expressions, or lacking implementations of certain functions and semantics, therefore sharing packages with different platforms is not possible in JetPM.
+Sharing packages between platforms is not possible in JetPM.
+Samsung HARMAN AIR and Node.js are two example platforms.

 The package manifest's top-level `platform` option is required and indicates the platform to which the package belongs as well as the namespace on which dependencies are found in the package registry.